 4.1.3 Editing an Existing Job

-To edit any of the five fields associated with a job (Job Type, Description, Visibility, Custom Rejection Letter, and Editable Rejection Letter), select the Job Management tab from the navigation menu on the left hand side.
+To edit any of the five fields associated with a job (Job Type, Description, Visibility, Custom Rejection Letter, and Editable Rejection Letter), select the Job Management tab from the navigation menu on the left-hand side.
 Locate the position of interest from the table of listed positions.
 In the column corresponding to Edit, select the pencil icon in the cell.